TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 </a>

 - **Generate a bin1 mask**: from the bin1 Reconstruct job generate a bin1 mask
-- **Post-process:** using the bin1 Reconstruct and the generated bin1 mask (the resolution should already be higher, than what you obtained that bin4).
+- **Post-process:** using the bin1 Reconstruct and the generated bin1 mask (the resolution should already be higher than what you obtained that bin4).

-In our case the Post-process already gave 9.55 Å (aka subnanometer resolution 😎).
+In our case, the Post-process already gave 9.55 Å (aka subnanometer resolution 😎).

 ## Run CTF refinement